How to Start Your Own LLC in Rhode Island - Complete Guide

 Phone: (401) 222-3040

-An Operating Agreement is a legal document outlining how your LLC will operate, including ownership, management, and financial arrangements.
-Rhode Island does not require it, but having one is highly recommended—even for single-member LLCs.
+An Operating Agreement is a legal document, which defines the way your LLC will function, ownership, management, and financial.
+Rhode Island does not mandate it, but its presence is very desirable even in single-member LLCs.

-An EIN is a federal tax ID used by the IRS to identify your business.
-It's required if your LLC has employees or more than one member.
+EIN is a federal tax ID which is applied by IRS to identify your business.
+It is mandatory when your LLC employs the services of workers or there are more than two members in your LLC.

 Examples include: